-The ground-level NO2 concentrations are derived from OMI and TROPOMI satellite observations (Cooper et al., 2022).
-Initially determined using OMI, these NO2 column densities are downscaled using TROPOMI, then converted to surface concentrations with the GEOS-Chem model, and constrained using ground monitoring data (Cooper et al., 2020, 2022).
 Both CAMS and GEOS-Chem are subject to model uncertainties, however CAMS includes an additional observational constraint which reduces uncertainty compared to the GEOS-Chem model.
-The calculation of the TROPOMI-derived NO2 data also introduces uncertainty, particularly in the conversion from column density to surface concentration.
-These include potential errors in satellite retrievals data and air mass factor calculations.
+The calculation of the TROPOMI-derived NO_2 data also introduces uncertainty, particularly in the conversion from column density to surface concentration.
+These include potential errors in satellite retrievals and air mass factor calculations, which can introduce biases in the estimated surface NO_2 .
+For example, Cooper et al. (2020a) report a mean fractional bias of 13 % between TROPOMI-derived and OMI-derived surface NO_2 concentrations, highlighting the influence of vertical mixing assumptions and spatial resolution on retrieval accuracy.